 1. Respondent Name:

 2. Respondent Organization:

 3. Respondent Email Address (Optional):

 4. Which of the following best describes your role?

 Mark only one oval.

 Data Producer: An individual who produces data through the steps of collection, curation/preparation, and dissemination.
 Data Producers work with raw survey data, generating

-datasets and survey reports which can be utilized by Data Intermediaries for further analysis or Decision Makers to answer questions and inform decisions. tables or microdata sets (researcher or analyst): An individual who takes existing summary and adds value to them by conducting analyses and interpreting them do possibly make recommendations for action.
-These individuals take the by Data Producers and turn them into information and evidence rocess. n individual who applies the data to answer questions and inform grams, policies, or investments. urrent use of ata The following questions address the topic of if and how data is currently used.
-5. 6.
-Please describe ways i country. n which you use agricultural and rural data produced in your 7.
+Decision Makers to ansv wer questions and inform decisions. (researcher or analyst): An individual who takes existing summary tables or microdata sets to answer questions and s and adds value to them by conducting analyses and interpreting them d possibly make recommendations for action.
+These individuals take the by Data Producers and turn them into information and evidence n individual who applies the data to answer questions and inform grams, policies, or investments.
+Current use of Data The following questions address the topic of if and how data is currently used. vernment staff, academics, the private sector, and others using ral data produced in your country for making decisions and programs?
+Mark only one oval.
+Fully used Widely used Somewhat used Used a little, but not much Not used at all Oo not know Please describe ways in country. n which you use agricultural and rural data produced in your 7.
 If you are not able to u use data but want to, what support or interventions would help

-D ar ata emand nd xpertise The following questions will address the topic of demand for data, the extent to which decision makers and data users want data to use to make their decisions, and whether they know how to use it.
-8. What agricultural or rural data do you need most for your work?
-9. To wh at extent do you depend on accurate agricultural and rural data to do your job Mark o nly one oval.
-My work must be informed by accurate data to be done well Accurate data is useful for my work, combined with other factors like experience and political priorities Experience, intuition, and political priorities are as important in my work as accurate data Experience, intuition, and political priorities are usually more helpful in my work than accurate data I don't need data to do my job well 10. agenc trongly do you agree or disagree with the following statement: Government ies within the country support evidence-informed approaches when developing es, national plans, and strategies.
+D 0 ata emand nd kpertise The following questions will address the topic of demand for data, the extent to which decision makers and data users want data to use to make their decisions, and whether they know how to use it.
+8. What What agricultural or rural data do you need most for your work?
+9. To wh To what extent do you depend on accurate agricultural and rural data to do your job well?
+Mark o nly one oval.
+My work must be informed by accurate data to be done well Accurate data is useful for my work, combined with other factors like experience and political priorities Experience, intuition, and political priorities are as important in my work as accurate data Experience, intuition, and political priorities are usually more helpful in my work than accurate data I don't need data to do my job well 10. agend strongly do you agree or disagree with the following statement: Government ies within the country support evidence-informed approaches when developing es, national plans, and strategies.
 Mark only one oval.